Priscasantos/Tom-Hengl-Course/R-training/README.md

-accuracy), the key is to recognize systematic component of variation in spacetime, which is usually possible if we find relationship between the target variable and some EO data (temporally dynamic) that is available possibly at high spatial resolution.
+accuracy), the key is to recognize systematic component of variation in spacetime, which is usually possible if we find relationship between the target variable and some EO data (temporally dynamic) that is available at highest possible spatial resolution.
 Once we establish a significant relation, we can use this to predict anywhere in spacetime cube.

 For more in-depth discussion on spatiotemporal data in R please refer to